wilganm1/My-stuff/Animate wallpaper/README.md

      frame_1_delay-0.03s.png,  etc.

  Alright, you have everything you need, now just input the code.
 You will need the get the path for the folder.

+ ### Making it an exe file
+ Watch this YouTube video for a tutorial to convert a Python script into an exe file: https://www.youtube.com/watch?v=UZX5kH72Yx4.